 The applicant is also encouraged to discuss the suitability of any overland flow routes and/or flood water exceedance with the local highway authority should they have the potential to impact the public highway network and/or public highway drainage infrastructure (either existing or proposed).

 Material Changes to this Planning Application:

 If there are any material changes to the submitted information which impact on surface water, the local planning authority is advised to consider re-consulting the LLFA.
-Please send a copy of the decision notice to: suds@lancashire.gov.uk

 Yours faithfully,